kks32/phd-thesis-template/README.md

 *   No know bug(s) so far.
 If you find any let me know or even better, if you can patch it and contribute to the development of the LaTeX Template.

-*   Bug in Makefile that prevents conversion from PS to PDF.
-Workaround: `Run ps2pdf thesis.ps thesis.pdf` to produce the PDF output.

 --------------------------------------------------------------------------------